InspiryThemes/realhomes-docs/docs/index.md

 - **Hebrew Demo (New!)** - [ <a href="https://demo.realhomes.io/hebrew" target="_blank">https://demo.realhomes.io/hebrew</a> ]
   Explore the RealHomes theme in **Hebrew** with full **RTL compatibility** for a localized real estate experience.
-  👉 Visit: *Demo link will be updated soon.*

 ### 🆕 New Features
 - **Elementor-based Contact Page Template**.